alan-turing-institute/simulate/docs/quickstart.rst

 Accessing Simulate
 ------------------

-The *front end* will now be available at ``http://localhost:8080``.
+The *frontend* will now be available at ``http://localhost:8080``.
 You can now navigate to this URL in a web browser.

 .. [#] Simulate uses Git submodules, hence the ``--recursive`` option must be included in the ``clone`` command.
 .. [#] Currently, we support MS Azure Storage Accounts.
 Hence, ``<key>`` is a secret key string obtainable through Storage Account "Access Keys" at `<portal.azure.com>`_.